 - Dollchan 7: Inception and update 816

-- Narodnaya Solyanka 2016 – Hand translation is in progress, a good bit of it is translated already.
+- Narodnaya Solyanka 2016 – Hand translation is in progress, around 90% of it is translated already.

 - Valley of Whispers

 - Call of Chernobyl by stason174 plus its database files, optional mods, and more optional mods